Error mitigation and circuit division for early fault-tolerant quantum phase estimation

 In this simplified model, we can attempt to quantify the benefit of combining quantum error mitigation and quantum error correction.
 To do so, we perform a second calculation to determine the maximum depth achievable when either (i) using physical gates and error mitigation alone or (ii) using quantum error correction alone.
 For (i), we calculate the maximum depth as above, restricting \(d=1\).
 For (ii), we calculate \(p_{logical}\) as above and choose the largest \(D\) such that the overall probability of an error in the circuit is less than \(1\%\), i.e.,

-In the bottom panel of Fig.~\ref{fig:NISQ_crossover}, we plot the ratio of the circuit depth achievable with the combination of QEM and QEC compared to the circuit depth achievable using either technique alone.
-We see that there is a regime on the boundary between NISQ and full fault-tolerance where the combination of QEC and QEM allows for a substantial enhancement in the circuit depth.
+In the bottom panel of Fig.~\ref{fig:NISQ_crossover}, we plot the ratio of the circuit depth achievable with the combination of EM and QEC compared to the circuit depth achievable using either technique alone.
+We see that there is a regime on the boundary between NISQ and full fault-tolerance where the combination of QEC and EM allows for a substantial enhancement in the circuit depth.

-\subsubsection{Circuit division in early fault-tolerance}
+\subsection{Circuit division in early fault-tolerance}

 In the previous section we explored the ability of quantum error mitigation to boost the maximum depth allowed in a (logical) quantum circuit when being executed on a fixed number of physical qubits and a fixed error rate.
 However, this still bounds the circuit depths available to quantum algorithmists on a fixed quantum device to some $D_{\max}$.
 In principle one can consider running multiple quantum circuits $j$ of depth $D_j<D_{\max}$, given access to a classical post-processing method that is robust against the failure of some of these circuits.
 Perhaps surprisingly, such circuits exist for many problems.
 The main contribution of our paper is to explore this ``circuit division'' in the context of on such problem class --- quantum phase estimation (QPE) --- to combine this with optimized error mitigation techniques, and compile the resulting algorithms to a realistic physical implementation.